-Sampling of stormwater runoff from the facility will be performed by the EPC-CP, Water Quality and Stormwater Group.
-Samples will be collected at an automated monitoring station MSGP07302 located adjacent to the Sternvent cyclone unit.
-All sampling requirements for the facility are listed in Section 4.6.3 of the SWPPP.
+Sampling of stormwater runoff from the facility is currently performed by the EPC-CP, Water Quality and Stormwater Group.
+Samples are collected at automated monitoring station MSGP02601 at Outfall 026 and MSGP07501 at Outfall 075.
+All monitoring requirements for the facility are listed in Section 4.6.3 of the SWPPP.

-This facility is new to MSGP permit coverage for 2015 and has not been monitored under previous permits.
-Results from sampling data & Monthly Discharge Monitoring Reports (MDMRs) for the current permit term (MSGP 2015) will be kept on file in Appendix H of this SWPPP.
+Results from sampling data for the current permit term (MSGP 2015) will be kept on file in Appendix H of this SWPPP.
+Sampling data from the previous permit term (MSGP 2008) are provided in Appendix H1.

-A sampling data summary of the current permit term is also provided below:
+A sampling data summary for the current permit term is also provided below.